Goals

 Optional.
 This is a user-defined name that sends a signal back to the developer when a Goal is fired.
 It can be used in conjunction with the intent detection system to receive a signal when a custom Intent is detected.

 Optional.
 This is a Mutation that allows you to set an emotion for the character.
-When activated, an Emotion_Change influences the character's emotions from the point when it is triggered.
+When activated, an Set_Emotion influences the character's emotions from the point when it is triggered.
 This emotion change lasts until either the session ends or the character's emotions are mutated again.
+Set_Emotion must be preceded by Character_Changes.

 Activation Intent and actions Send_Trigger: